Hermes-defi/Developer-docs/README.md

 # Developer-docs
-Documentation for the integration of developers in Hermes Defi
+Documentation for the developers integration in Hermes Defi